Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Polarization States

 Therefore, using the field equations in Eq. (\ref{eqn:fieldequations}) with $T_{\mu\nu}=0$ to expand the terms proportional to the Einstein's tensor, and noting that the derivatives of the scalar fields with respect to $y$ and $z$ vanish, we obtain:

 where we have introduced the following auxiliary quantities:

-Equations \eqref{eq:polarsimpler} represent the most general description of gravitational wave polarization modes in the hybrid metric-Palatini gravity theory, since the assumption of propagation in the $x$ direction is arbitrary.
+Equations \eqref{eq:polarsimpler} represent the most general description of gravitational wave polarization modes in the GHMPG, since the assumption of propagation in the $x$ direction is arbitrary.
 To proceed with the analysis of these modes, it is necessary to break generality either imposing explicit forms for the quantities appearing in the equations, e.g. choosing a particular form of the theory, or to impose additional constraints on these quantities through a comparison with observational data.